RichardBray/hf-scripts/README.md

    * If this is set to true it will connect to the `compServerPort`.
    * And cache a HTML5 build of the game if `allowFirstBuild` is true to speed up subsequent builds.
    */
-  compServerMode: true,
+  useCompServer: true,
   /**
    * Builds the game for HTML5 before running the webserver.
-   * Used for caching purposes so only works if `compServerMode` is true.
+   * Used for caching purposes so only works if `useCompServer` is true.
    */
   allowFirstBuild: true,
   /**